codeworkshopou/Data-Management-and-Visualization-in-Python/README.md

 Instructor: Paula Cimprich

-This course is the "Data Carpentry Python Lessons with Ecological Data" on the data capentries:  https://datacarpentry.org/python-ecology-lesson/
+This course is the "Data Carpentry Python Lessons with Ecological Data" on the data carpentries:  https://datacarpentry.org/python-ecology-lesson/
-The repository is forked from Data Carpentry git hub and can be found on the repository page of CODEworkshopou.
+The repository is forked from the Data Carpentry git hub and can be found on the repository page of CODEworkshopou.